Hudson-Sharp Machine Company: History

 FMC Corporation acquired Hudson-Sharp as a part of the Packaging Machinery Division with divisional headquarters in Horsham, PA.
 Over the next decade, the company continued to grow by introducing several innovative packaging machinery lines.
-The first sideweld bag machine produced was nicknamed the "Flyswatter".
-Also the first wicket stacker machine was developed.
+The first side-weld bag machine produced was nicknamed the "Flyswatter".
+Also, the first wicket stacker machine was developed.

 Besides innovations, Hudson-Sharp introduced their products into new regions around the globe, specifically the Australia/Asia region.
 Those regions are still supported to this day.